CHILWELL MEADOWS SURGERY

 Rhian Schofield RGN is our senior practice nurse who is also qualified to prescribe some medication.
-She works closely with Julie Astle, Vickie Verhoeven and Sarah Coupe our other practice nurses, and together they offer a wide range of services including health advice, travel health, asthma and diabetic care, blood pressure and coronary heart disease monitoring, family planning and cervical smears, baby immunisations as well as other nursing tasks such as dressings.
+She works closely with Jill Cheetham and Vickie Verhoeven our other practice nurses, and together they offer a wide range of services including health advice, travel health, asthma and diabetic care, blood pressure and coronary heart disease monitoring, family planning and cervical smears, baby immunisations as well as other nursing tasks such as dressings.
 Appointments can be made at reception to see them.
 We need to know the reason for the appointment so we can allocate you the right amount of time you need with them.

 Sulvinder Samra MPharm

 Sulvinder is our clinical pharmacist and is based within the practice.
-Her role is to help you manage your long term conditions, reviewing your medicines and helping you understand your medication when you have been discharged from hospital.
-She can help with any questions you may have about your medicines either face to face or over the phone.
-You can book an appointment with her by calling reception.
+Her role is to help manage long term conditions, reviewing medicines and helping understand medication when discharged from hospital.
+She can help with any questions about medicines either face to face or over the phone.
+Book an appointment with her by calling reception.

 Debbie Leivers is our Healthcare Assistant.
-She is trained to take blood pressures, give flu vaccinations and take blood for blood tests.
+She is trained to carry out dressings and well being health checks, take blood pressures, give flu vaccinations and take blood for blood tests.

-Linda is responsible for the efficient administration of the practice and is happy to discuss queries, comments and suggestions regarding the day-
+Linda is responsible for the administration of the practice and is happy to discuss queries, comments and suggestions regarding the day-

-Ed helps us manage our communication systems and information technology.
+Ed helps us manage improvements in our communication systems and information technology, including maintaining the practice website.
 Ed is very experienced in medical IT and practice management.

-Steph is our Office Manager and she is helped by Karen, Christine, Chloe, Suzanne, Jane, Claire and Michaela to carry out the very difficult task of trying to meet the needs of both patients and doctors.
-They will deal with your queries, appointments and repeat prescriptions as efficiently and as quickly as possible.
-Sometimes they need to ask one or two questions to help judge the urgency of the request but they are bound by the same principles of confidentiality as the nurses and medical staff.
+Steph is our Office Manager and she is helped by Karen, Christine, Chloe, Suzanne, Jane, Claire, Michaela and Debbie.
+They will deal with your queries and appointment requests.
+They may ask you a few details in order to work out how best to help you but they are bound by the same levels of confidentiality as the doctors.